dotnet/designs/accepted/targeting-packs-and-runtime-packs.md

 * Provide both reference assemblies and implementation as standard nuget assets
 * Downloaded via nuget restore if not already in fallback folder/cache

-And each have had strengths and wekaness:
+And each have had strengths and weaknesses:

 **Traditional targeting pack strengths**
 * Fast build performance